ilchen/cryptopals/README.md

 the suggestion in Section 3.1 of [this paper by Ravi Montenegro and Prasad Tetali](https://arxiv.org/pdf/0812.0789.pdf).

 When deciding on the amount of jumps N that the tame kangaroo is to make, I used the suggestion from the challenge description and set N to the mean of range of f multiplied by 4.
-With the choice of the constant the probability of Pollard's method finding the dlog is 98%.
+With this choice of the constant the probability of Pollard's method finding the dlog is 98%.